 Pre-qualifying hiring marketplace candidates

-While it’s always important to do discovery early, the types of things you’re trying to get signal on will be a little bit different for Triplebyte candidates.
-Essentially, spend less time getting signal on how good they are (Triplebyte should already give you a base-line here), and spend more time testing for how serious they are about joining your startup.
+While it’s always important to do discovery early, the types of things you’re trying to get signal on will be slightly different for Triplebyte candidates.
+Essentially, spend less time getting signal on how good they are (Triplebyte should already give you a base-line here) and spend more time testing for how serious they are about joining your startup.
 This is all about asking the right questions in your initial conversation:

 Moving forward vs. qualifying out

-If they start convincing themselves that they want to do a small startup and/or convince you that they’re serious, this accomplishes two things:
+If they start convincing themselves they want to do a small startup and/or convince you they’re serious, this accomplishes two things:

 1. You know they’re serious and can justify spending the time it takes to interview and sell the candidate.